X-Men Origins: Wolverine

 For a few big surprises in the cast, we have Ryan Reynolds, and people think he's a good actor who wasted his potential in mediocre films.
 Reynolds is perfect as one of the mutants, the motormouth mercenary Deadpool.
 I complained that Reynolds' character (when he's not often portraying it in all of his scenes) is butchered from the comics and has completely undergone an unnecessary transformation in the climax that left him mute.
 In all fairness, it wasn't his fault.
 Liev Schreiber demonstrates his top-notch acting by playing Wolverine's half-brother/rival Sabertooth, his nemesis in the comics.
 Most movie audiences may have seen Taylor Kitsch in films like the overlooked sci-fi bomb John Carter.
 He debuted as fan favourite Gambit before becoming a major underrated star.

 It's a shame that the first Wolverine movie did not meet the expectations of many fanatics eager to see the character's tragic backstory.
 X-MEN ORIGINS: WOLVERINE is not the film that the Marvel and X-Men aficionados had promised.
-I re-rank the second Wolverine feature that would surpass the first with a better storyline.
+I re-rank the second Wolverine feature, which would surpass the first with a better storyline.
 Still, it would be best to see this movie just once.

 No comments: